syncfusion-content/javascript-docs/js/RangeNavigator/Appearance-And-Styling.md

 ##### Label Placement

 Labels in **RangeNavigator** are placed inside or outside of the control.
-You can customize both the higher and lower level labels using **labelPlacement** property in label setting of **RangeNavigator**.
+You can customize both the higher and lower level labels using [`labelPlacement`](../api/js/ejrangenavigator#members:labelsettings-higherlevel-labelplacement) property in label setting of **labelPlacement**.
 By default **labelPlacement** is "outside" for the both higher and lower level labels.

-The following screen shot illustrates both the lower and higher level labels that are placed outside the control with **labelPlacement** specified as outside.
+The following screen shot illustrates both the lower and higher level labels that are placed outside the control with [`labelPlacement`](../api/js/ejrangenavigator#members:labelsettings-lowerlevel-labelplacement) specified as outside.

 {% highlight javascript %}